Tag

 By | Serial | No Comments

-Hays had decided to do some inventory.
-He was in his office when someone started banging on the street door.
-He thought maybe the girl had forgotten something.
-He opened his door still wearing his bathrobe.
+Hays was in his office doing some inventory when someone started banging on the street door.
+Thinking maybe the waitress had forgotten something, he opened his door, still wearing his bathrobe.
 A woman cop named Porter who smelled like cilantro thrust a badge in his face and wanted to know if he owned a place called Domingos on Cesar Chavez.

 He knew she knew the answer so he told her he did.
 “Why?” he asked her, “What’s going on?”